 - In a large skillet over medium heat add the olive oil and melt the butter.
 Add the minced garlic and sauté for a minute.

 - Add the dry white wine, salt and peppers.
-Bring to a boil and reduce heat to simmer.
+Bring to a boil and reduce heat to medium.
 Reduce liquid in half, several minutes.

-- Add the shrimp to the skillet, sauté for 2-4 minutes and shrimp turn pink.
+- Add the shrimp to the skillet, sauté on medium for 2-4 minutes, turning until shrimp turn pink.
 Pour in the lemon juice and chopped parsley, tossing to coat and reduce slightly.

 - Serve over pasta of choice, steamed rice, or mashed potatoes.
 Have some crusty French bread around too to dip into the lemony sauce.